williamg/autolingua/vocabulary.md

 and the word for 1 is the same as the word for "true" or "yes".

 To say a larger number, for example, 42, first convert the number to hexadecimal:
-0x2A and then simply say the numerals: `dama`.
-The word for 525,600 is bulokaidalo.
+0x2A and then simply say the numerals: `tama`.
+The word for 525,600 is bulokaitalo.

 ### Misc